einarwh/escher-workshop/README.md

 (a’, b’, c’) = (a + (b + c) / 2, (b + c) / 2, (c − b) / 2)
 ```

-(Tip: recall that dividing by two is the same as multiplying by half.)
+(Tip: recall that dividing by two is the same as multiplying by half, and that `scale` does scalar multiplication of vectors.)

 Whee!
 High up in the air!